Rams Front Office Roster | Los Angeles Rams - therams.com

 From 2001-04, Demoff served as Director of Football Operations for the Los Angeles Avengers of the Arena Football League.
 Demoff helped direct the team to its first-ever playoff berth and in his final three seasons with the club, the Avengers posted a record of 28-18, third-best in the Arena Football League, qualifying for the playoffs in each of those seasons.

-Born and raised in Los Angeles, Calif., Demoff received a bachelor’s degree in history from Dartmouth College in 1999 and a Masters in Business Administration from the Tuck School of Business at Dartmouth in 2006, where he serves on the MBA Leadership Council.
+Born and raised in Los Angeles, Calif., Demoff received a bachelors' degree in history from Dartmouth College in 1999 and a Masters in Business Administration from the Tuck School of Business at Dartmouth in 2006, where he serves on the MBA Leadership Council.

 Kevin and Jennifer have two children – a daughter, Claire and a son, Owen.